Sleeped32/BrookesSem2/Business Accounting/Ass 2/Research.md

 ### Integrations

 TallyPrime offers several out-of-the-box integrations with banking and payment services.
 It also provides an API that developers can use to build custom integrations.
 Add-ons are available through Tally's extensive partner network, extending the platform's capabilities in areas like advanced analytics, customer relationship management, and more.

+During the seminars and workshops, I had hands-on experience using both Sage Accounts and Xero, which allowed me to directly compare their usability, features, and overall performance.
+Starting with Sage Accounts, I found the interface somewhat outdated and less intuitive.
+Navigating through the various modules such as Sales, Purchases, and Bank Reconciliation often required multiple clicks and sometimes felt unnecessarily complex, particularly for someone new to accounting software.
+However, Sage offered robust reporting tools and a strong emphasis on compliance features, which seemed more suited to traditional accounting workflows.
+On the other hand, Xero provided a much cleaner, modern interface and was easier to navigate overall.
+Tasks such as entering transactions, reconciling bank statements, and generating reports were more straightforward and visually accessible in Xero.
+It felt more user-friendly and responsive, especially when working with cloud-based features in real time.